CasperHavelykke/the-lost-tomato/README.md

 # the-lost-tomato

-Times spend:
+Time spend:

-1) 01:14 - den der hedder "trophy"
+1) 01:14 - the one named "trophy"

-2) 06:52 - den der hedder "the-lost-tomato" + the-lost-tomato.sql
+2) 06:52 - the one named "the-lost-tomato" + the-lost-tomato.sql